-Conversely, CF-ISAC resource allocation faces additional challenges in balancing sensing and communication while managing resources across distributed APs.
-Their complex distributed nature and joint functionality requirements demand tailored solutions.
-To address these challenges, various resource allocation schemes have been developed \cite{Mao2023, Yuanyuan2024, Demirhan2023, demirhan2024cellfree, Elfiatoure2023, Mao2024, Liu2024, Huang2022Coordinated, Cao2023Design, Behdad2024Interplay, behdad2024Joint, Silva2023, Behdad2022, Wang2023, Sakhnini2022Uplink, zargari2024CFISAC}.
-In particular, many of these studies focus on designing AP beamforming approaches to facilitate efficient resource allocation \cite{Mao2023, Demirhan2023, demirhan2024cellfree, Cao2023Design, Wang2023, Silva2023, Mao2024, Liu2024, zargari2024CFISAC}.
+Conversely, CF-ISAC resource allocation faces additional challenges in balancing sensing and communication, and in managing resources across distributed APs.
+Their complex, distributed nature and joint functionality requirements demand tailored solutions.
+To address these challenges, various resource allocation schemes have been developed \cite{Mao2023, Yuanyuan2024, Demirhan2023, demirhan2024cellfree, Elfiatoure2023, Mao2024, Liu2024, Huang2022Coordinated, Cao2023Design, Behdad2024Interplay, behdad2024Joint, Silva2023, Behdad2022, Wang2023, Sakhnini2022Uplink, zargari2024CFISAC,Mobini:SPAWC:2025}.
+In particular, many studies focus on designing AP beamforming approaches to enable efficient resource allocation \cite{Mao2023, Demirhan2023, demirhan2024cellfree, Cao2023Design, Wang2023, Silva2023, Mao2024, Liu2024, zargari2024CFISAC}.
 Although traditionally considered a signal processing technique, beamforming in CF-ISAC inherently involves resource management as the AP transmit power is embedded within the beamforming vectors.
-This integration directly affects how system power is distributed across APs to optimize communication and sensing performance.
+This integration directly affects the distribution of system power across APs to optimize communication and sensing performance.
 Thus, beamforming plays a critical role in CF-ISAC resource allocation frameworks.